Beside the Mountain

 • Magnesium

 Eating cherries has been shown to help support gout, arthritis, obesity, and paralysis.
 It supports the glandular system, the liver, and the gallbladder with toxic waste removal.
-This information is gathered from Prescription for Dietary Wellness by Phyllis A. Balch.
+This information is gathered from Prescription for Dietary Wellness by Phyllis A. Balch, a book I've loved learning about food from!

 Honestly, homemade popsicles are so easy to make!
 The hardest part is waiting for them to freeze!
-Follow along with the pictures to see how to make your very own cherry popsicles.
+Follow along with the pictures from my kitchen to see how to make your very own cherry popsicles.

 Frozen cherries in a colander with a kettle of hot water being pour onto them.